kkg124ds/New_WeatherApp/README.md

 ## Features

 - Retrieve and display the current temperature in Celsius for a given city.
-- Show a brief weather description (e.g., "Cloudy," "Sunny," "Rainy").
+- Show a brief weather description .
 - User-friendly graphical interface for ease of use.
 -  Enter the name of the city for which you want to check the weather and click the "Get Weather" button.